istana/paranoid_starlight/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## TODO

+Separate email and name validators to own functions, to be independent from ActiveModel validators.

 ## Author
+Programmed in 2012
-Created by Ivan Stana
+by Ivan Stana
 License: MIT

-I encourage to write me something